Tyler-Hilbert/MetalString/README.md

 # Implementing String in Metal for use on GPU
 The C++ String class implemented in Metal (MSL).

+## Note
+The behavior may be slightly different than the original C++ string class.

 ## Definitions:

 #### Type Conversion: